Lawn Disease Identification Chart

 Pythium Blight

-Pythium blight can create dark, greasy-looking spots in your lawn.
+If your lawn is filled with dark, greasy-looking spots, it is most likely Pythium Blight.
 This fungal lawn disease can also cause white fluff to appear in infected areas.
 Learn more about Pythium blight and how it can damage your beautiful turf as heat persists.

 Brown Patch